dominic-chang/Krang.jl/paper/paper.md

 ---

 # Summary
-`Krang` is a Julia [@Bezanson2015] package that implements efficient algorithms for raytracing emission geometries in the Kerr black hole space time.
+`Krang` is a Julia[^1] [@Bezanson2015] package that implements efficient algorithms for raytracing emission geometries in the Kerr black hole space time.
 It is GPU compatible and is specialized for studies of sub-image contributions from gravitational lensed sources [@MJohnsonRing].
 Such algorithms are of interest for modeling the sources seen by Very Long Baseline Interferometry (VLBI) observations of Low Luminosity Active Galactic Nuclei (LLAGN) such as those imaged by the Event Horizon Telescope Collaboration (EHTC).